Prevent criminal use of your business premises

 5. Make clear agreements about the use

-• State clearly that the illegal cultivation of hemp or other criminal activities, such as illegal prostitution, are prohibited in the business premises.
-If you discover that illegal activities are taking place, dissolve the rental agreement immediately.
+- State clearly that the illegal cultivation of hemp or other criminal activities, such as illegal prostitution, are prohibited in the business premises.
+Note that if the tenant does do something illegal, you may terminate the lease.
 If the tenant does not voluntarily leave the premises, go to the subdistrict court to demand eviction.

 Real estate agent